ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 - spectral-cube

-# Transferring data from the SARAO archive
+# Transfer data from the SARAO archive

 If you are a principal investigator (PI) or member of one of the MeerKAT projects whose proposal has been accepted by SARAO, such as a Large Survey Project (LSP) or an Open Time Project, you may want to transfer your observational data from the SARAO archive to the ilifu facility.